branlam/CS4220/midterm.md

   - The app should allow a user to select from a search result and then fetch details
   - The app should display the details formatted cleanly printed as strings (do not print objects).

+**Additional Guidelines**
-**The CLI portion should not contain the API URL.
-The CLI should only being using your custom node module.**
+  - The CLI portion should not contain the API URL.
+The CLI should only being using your custom node module.

 ---

 ### WHAT TO UPLOAD TO CSNS

 - ZIP File of Custom Node Module
-    -- ONLY include index.js, package.json, config.json
+  - ONLY include index.js, package.json, config.json
 - ZIP File of CLI
-    -- ONLY include cli.js, app.js, package.json
+  - ONLY include cli.js, app.js, package.json
 - 2 Min Video Presentation (mp4 only)

 ---